yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

 ## Membership Attacks on Reinforcement Learning

+### Please note that the code and data is larger than 10 MB.

 Code for performing membership attacks and enforcing differential privacy on reinforcement leanring algorithms.
 The reinforcement leanring algorithms are implemented in [rl-starter-files](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/rl-starter-files) and the environments are from [gym-minigrid](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/gym-minigrid).

 ### Installation: